Frequently Asked Questions for Sponsors

 Q. When should my organization report attendance?

-You should send attendance to the CLE Department within thirty (30) days after an activity takes place.
+You should send attendance to the CLE Department within 30 days after an activity takes place.

 Q. How does my organization report attendance?